GLOSSARY

 Early Access Program : Program that gives access to investigational drugs outside of the clinical trial space and before the commercial launch of the drug, to patients with life-threatening diseases having no treatment options available.
 EAP offer ethical, compliant and controlled mechanisms.

-Epstein-Barr virus : This is a very common herpes virus that infects most people worldwide and is usually spread though saliva.
+Epstein-Barr virus : This is a very common herpes virus that infects most people worldwide and is usually spread through saliva.
 For most people, EBV infection does not cause serious health problems.
 After an initial infection, which can lead to symptoms such as fever and sore throat, the virus usually goes dormant and remains in the body without causing any problems.
-However, a weakened immune system (such as after transplatation) can allow the virus to become active again, potentially leading to complications and serious malignancies.
+However, a weakened immune system (such as after transplantation) can allow the virus to become active again, potentially leading to complications and serious malignancies.

 Extended adjuvant therapy : Adjuvant therapy provided following another adjuvant.